 The item build I have shown you will not always be ideal, as every game is different.
 Here are some items to keep in mind as you play:

 If the enemy team if building heavy Magic Resist to counter you, a Void Staff is a perfectly acceptable alternative.
-If the team is heavy AP with only a small amount of MR, then the Abyssal Scepter is also acceptable.
+If the team is heavy AP with only a small amount of MR, then the Abyssal Mask is also acceptable.

 A Lich Bane is an odd item for Cassiopeia, but at this point, you will have around 700+ AP.
 The Lich Bane grants additional Mana for our Archangel's Staff, additional movement speed for our slows and Noxious Blast, and will cause our basic attack damage to skyrocket dramatically.
 This item is not very often used, but it can provide some large DPS for pushing towers in the late game.